 - making a return of capital

-You may be asked to advise the trustees or the employer on the impact of corporate transactions on their defined benefit (DB) pension scheme.
+You should work with the employer to understand the impact of corporate transactions on your defined benefit (DB) pension scheme.

-You may be asked to advise trustees whether you consider that a corporate transaction is materially detrimental to the scheme’s ability to meet its liabilities.
-If this is the case, the trustees should consider whether to ask the employer to consider whether it thinks it might be appropriate to apply for clearance from us.
+If you believe an employer-related or scheme-related event is ‘materially detrimental’ to the scheme’s ability to meet its liabilities, you should ask the employer to consider whether they think that it would be appropriate to apply for clearance from us.
 For examples of material detriment, read our code-related guidance on the material detriment test.

 Abandonment of a pension scheme is where the sponsoring employer cuts its link with the scheme without providing the scheme with sufficient funds or assets to compensate for losing the employer’s ongoing support.
 This could happen, for instance, when the employer carries out a significant restructuring or transfers their scheme liabilities to another employer.

-You may be asked to analyse a proposed abandonment arrangement to help trustees reach a decision with other parties whether it is in the members’ best interests.
-Trustees should consult with us at an early stage in the process.
+You should analyse any proposed arrangement and reach a decision with other parties as to whether it is in the members’ best interests.
+You should also consider whether any alternative options might be available.
+You should consult with us at an early stage in the process.

 For more information, read our regulatory guidance on abandonment of DB pension schemes.